nashville-software-school/client-side-mastery/book-4-kneel-diamonds/chapters/KD_RADIO_BUTTONS.md

-# Showing Custom Jewelry Options
+# Chpt 4: Displaying Jewelry Options
+#array-methods #map

 If you hadn't noticed yet, the `main.js` module looks a bit different than it has in previous projects.
 It doesn't define the main HTML structure of your application.
 It is deferring _that_ responsibility to the **`KneelDiamonds`** component.